da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 WorkArea and DIPArea, where objects are processed by the DNSCore and one archive type resource where AIPs are put onto and which should be a WORM device (for example tape storage).

-### Create iRODS resources and allign your existing folder layout to conform to the resources
+### Create iRODS resources and adjust existing folder layout

 In the getting started document you have already created a basic folder structure which looks like this: